 Limit Your Alcohol Intake

-Alcohol contains many calories per gram, causing drinkers to consume more food (i.e., it’s a “food pusher”).
+Alcohol contains many calories per gram, and it also causes drinkers to consume more food (i.e., it’s a “food pusher”).
 Plus, alcohol can affect judgment and self-control when it comes to eating/drinking; the person may unknowingly consume more than usual (1).

 Limit Caffeine Intake

-Limit caffeine intake to one cup per day.
+Limit caffeine intake to one or two cups of coffee or tea per day.
 Caffeine is a stimulant that can affect your energy levels, mental acuity, and overall health when consumed in large amounts.
 Overconsumption may also contribute to insomnia, anxiety, and chronic stress.
 The recommended safe range for daily caffeine consumption is 100-200 milligrams, so try to stick within this range (12).

 Consider acupuncture and massage therapy.
 These complementary therapies can help reduce stress levels, increase endorphin production (which helps you feel good), and improve the body’s natural detoxification process.
 Some people also claim that they’re a great way to lose weight because they “stimulate the metabolism,” but no evidence has been published in peer-reviewed journals to support this claim.